POSTED BY May 28, 2015 COMMENTS (97)ON

 Coming back to the online version of fraud Here is two such experience from this website

 I don’t want to paint all the NGO’s with the same brush.
 There are many good NGO’s also, they are doing good work, but many NGO’s have sprouted up, only to take advantage of these kinds of situations and exploit emotions of people to make money.

 This is a well-known scam these days.
 Almost every investor has some or the other kind of insurance policies, especially from LIC.
 So these fraudsters give a call to you and ask you about your policy and tell you that they are calling from IRDA and you are eligible for some bonus after many years and in order to get your bonus you will have to either send some money or buy some policy again.

 A lot of times, they have some more details about you and your policy and they look genuine at times.
 And many investors fall for these scams.
 Here is an advertisement which cautions investor’s about it

 You can also listen to some sample audio calls which was recorded by some investors.
 You can listen to them and see the tricks used by them to cheat and fool investors.

 This might be a new thing for many investors.
 In this fraud, the target is generally uneducated investors who are not that much educated or who are very new to internet banking.
-The fraudster poses them as a bank verification officer and gets all the information like debit card number, exipry date, cvv number and even OTP number while doing the online transaction parallely.
+The fraudster poses them as a bank verification officer and gets all the information like debit card number, expiry date, CVV number, and even OTP number while doing the online transaction parallelly.